 Individual Therapy: We provide individual therapy to our diverse student body of roughly 40,000 undergraduate and graduate students.
 We typically see students at our center on a short-term basis, averaging 6 to 7 sessions.
 With that said, externs are often able to carry a few longer-term clients throughout the year.
 As the year progresses, it is expected that externs are seeing approximately 8 to 10 students per week.
-Some presenting concerns may include: adjusting to college life, managing interpersonal difficulties, identity issues and development, depression, and anxiety.
+Some presenting concerns may include: adjusting to college life, managing interpersonal difficulties, entity issues and development, depression, and anxiety.

 Group Therapy: Externs co-facilitate an interpersonal process group with staff in both the fall and spring semester of their time here.
 Some groups co-facilitated in the past include: Understanding Self and Others (USO), Building Social Confidence, Graduate Student Group, and Family Matters.
 Early in the training year, staff provides a didactic reviewing the theory and practice of group therapy in preparation for the training year.

 Application Information and Timeline

-We will start accepting applications on December 7, 2020.
-All applications are due by 5 p.m. on January 18, 2021.
+- We will start accepting applications on Jan.
+9, 2023.
+All applications are due by 5 p.m. on Jan.
+20, 2023.

 - For Pendledot applicants, please upload your application on the portal in one PDF.
 If you are not part of Pendledot, please send all materials directly to firstname.lastname@example.org, preferably in one PDF.
 Please note: letters of recommendation can be sent directly from a letter-writer if needed.

 Questions or Concerns?

-Michelle Wallace, Psy.D.
+Michelle Wallace, Psy.D. (they/them)